alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 * Since ``AMAZON.CancelIntent``, ``AMAZON.HelpIntent``, and ``AMAZON.StopIntent`` are
   built-in Alexa intents, you do not need to provide sample utterances for them.

-* The Developer Console also allows you to edit the entire skill model in JSON format.
+* The Developer Console allows you to edit the entire skill model in JSON format.
 Select **JSON Editor** from the sidebar.
 For this sample, you can use the following JSON schema.